Introduction to QCD: Introduction

-{Renormalization|see{Running coupling}} On top of the underlying scaling behavior, the running coupling will introduce a dependence on the absolute scale, implying more radiation at low scales than at high ones.
-The running is logarithmic with energy, and is governed by the so-called \emph{beta function}, where the function driving the energy dependence, the \emph{beta function}, is defined as
+On top of the underlying scaling behavior, the running coupling will introduce a dependence on the absolute scale, implying more radiation at low scales than at high ones.
+The running is logarithmic with energy, and is governed by the so-called \emph{beta function}, where the function driving the energy dependence, the , is defined as

 with LO (1-loop) and NLO (2-loop) coefficients